ChrisT19931/VentaroAI5.7/SUPABASE_SETUP.md

 -- Insert the three main products
 INSERT INTO products (name, description, price, category, featured, is_active) VALUES (
-  'Premium AI E-book: Master AI for Business Success', 'A comprehensive 200-page guide to mastering AI for business success.
-Learn advanced ChatGPT techniques, automation strategies, and practical implementations.', 99.99,
+  'AI Tools Mastery Guide 2025',
+  '30-page guide with AI tools and AI prompts to make money online in 2025.
+Learn ChatGPT, Claude, Grok, Gemini, and proven strategies to make money with AI.', 25.00,
   'E-book',
   true,
   true
 ),
 (
-  '30 Premium AI Prompts Collection',
+  'AI Prompts Arsenal 2025',
-  'Battle-tested AI prompts for content creation, business strategy, and creative projects.
-Copy-paste ready with detailed instructions.', 10.00,
+  '30 premium AI prompts to make money online in 2025.
+Proven ChatGPT and Claude prompts for content creation, marketing automation, and AI-powered business growth.', 10.00,
   'AI Prompts',
   true,
   true
 ),
 (
-  '1-on-1 AI Mastery Coaching Call',
-  'Personalized 60-minute coaching session to accelerate your AI journey.
-Get expert guidance tailored to your specific needs.', 300.00,
+  'AI Business Strategy Session 2025',
+  '60-minute coaching session to learn how to make money online with AI tools and AI prompts.
+Get personalized strategies to build profitable AI-powered businesses in 2025.', 497.00,
   'Coaching',
   true,
   true